uwcart/mapstudy/doc/README.md

 For a Leaflet map, the standard URL format is `"http://{s}.domain.com/tiles/{z}/{x}/{y}.png"` where `{s}` is a variable standing for the server instance, `{z}` stands for the zoom level, `{x}` stands for the left-to-right horizontal tile coordinate, and `{y}` stands for the top-to-bottom vertical tile coordinate.
 Check for specifics of the tileset you want to use by viewing a single tile as an image in a browser and noting the contents of the URL bar.

 For a D3 map, the `source` URL should point to a TopoJSON or GeoJSON file containing the geometry to be mapped.
 Alternatively, the value of `source` can be a string containing `"postgis:"` and the name of the table in a PostGIS database (with no space after the colon).
-In the latter case, PostgreSQL database connection parameters must be added to the *params.php* config file.
+In the latter case, PostgreSQL database connection parameters must be added to the *database.php* config file.
 The geometry will be added to the map as [data](https://github.com/mbostock/d3/wiki/Selections#data) to allow for individualized feature styles, and drawn as SVG paths.

 For a Mapbox-GL map, `source` is optional and may be a raster tileset URL, a vector tileset URL, a TopoJSON or GeoJSON file, or a PostGIS table.
 If included, it will be used to add a [data source](https://www.mapbox.com/mapbox-gl-style-spec/#sources) to the styles object.